aleksnavratil/polish-for-normal-people/polish_textbook.md

 This situation leads to absurd results, like when you've been studying Polish for 2 years, and you're still spending hours learning to correctly pluralize nouns, which is something that can be learned in less than an hour in many other languages.

-## Availability of good textbooks and pedagogy

-In general, most (all?) introductory Polish textbooks are written in a pompous, frilly style, and take themselves very seriously, with an upright attitude and great attention paid to correctness.
-There is a school of thought which says that throwing students into the deep end like this is good for them; in my opinion this is wrong.
-Textbooks in a perfect world should be written in plain language and workmanlike prose, *in the students' native language*, so as to maximize the new-known connection, aka the connection between the (ocean of) genuinely *new* Polish material and the *known* native language.

-Infuriatingly, almost all textbooks of Polish for English speakers have all the directions/metacommentary/exercise-descriptions written in (complicated, advanced) Polish.
-Astoundingly, this is even true for A0 and A1 level books, which have content (in Polish, obviously) like "See Bob run.
-Run, Bob, run," but directions (also in Polish) like "Fill in the appropriately conjugated verb into the lower blanks in the following three exercises; take care to avoid conflating phonetically similar infinitives."

-This situation is absurd on its face; if you could understand those complicated directions, you wouldn't need a Polish book with such simple content.
-Surely the overwhelming majority of students have never read, understood, or gotten any value from this complicated Polish metacontent, though it probably makes the textbook authors feel smug and correct to write it.

-Tragically, most of the words in the directions/metacontent are A) difficult and complicated and B) extremely rare and unlikely to ever be used outside of linguistics/language class.
-So not only have most Polish textbooks made the error of writing their directions in Polish, which is already unintelligible to 99% of students, they have compounded that error by using *difficult, tricky, useless* Polish.
-So in practice, big chunks of your textbook are very far down in an unhelpful region of the usefulness-difficulty curve.

-Furthermore, most textbooks are often lavishly printed in color, but they tend to waste this color on stupid things like coloring chapter 5 red, chapter 6 blue etc, and uniformly (?) refuse to color-code their text in the most blindingly-obvious-pedagogically-useful way.
-Which, of course, is to color code the declension endings of each word throughout the entire book, e.g. a word which is declined into the accusative declension has its word root printed in ordinary black text, but the declined ending transformation printed in red.
-Similarly, the instrumental declension should always be green, the locative purple, etc. We've done that color coding here and it seems to help students a lot.

-Another problem with most (all?) prominent Polish pedagogical materials is the early introduction of uncommon words.
-In general, whatever textbooks/lessons/pedagogical materials you use to learn a new language should at the beginning spend approximately *all* their time using only and entirely the most 1000 common words in that target language, and no others.
-The definition of "1000 most common" should be constructed by parsing with a computer a large corpus of real-world conversational transcripts (and perhaps published prose) and thereby building a word frequency table, as is done in more-commonly-taught languages such as Spanish etc.

-Having mastered those first 1000 commonest words, your materials should proceed to the next most common 1000 words, and so on until you finally arrive at rare words.
-Like many rarely-taught foreign languages, Polish pedagogical materials mostly do not follow this pattern at all.
-A0 and A1 textbooks typically introduce ridiculous situational and domain-specific vocabulary, exotic adverbs, words related to rare family members, and similar.
-This is (charitably) utterly ridiculous.
-The "metacontent in complicated Polish" problem described above is perhaps a special case of this general shortcoming.

-Similarly, most (all?)
-Polish pedagogy emphasizes the learning of numbers in early lessons.
-Many Polish schools and textbooks persistently demand that a new student learn numbers up into the thousands, including (complicated) multiple declensions of numbers, often citing as motivation the need to discuss dates or prices.
-Needless to say, numbers greater than 9 are *absolutely not in the 1000 most common Polish words* whatsoever and should therefore be comprehensively ignored during the first ~months of study (at least, and arguably much longer).
-Furthermore, numbers happen to be particularly difficult in Polish, with a convoluted set of overlapping rules and special cases and even more than the usual subtle transformations of endings, such that enormous quantities of errors are utterly unavoidable.

-The practical consequence of this is that the student spends his time making the inevitable endless series of number-related errors, being constantly told that he's wrong, and gets demoralized.
-This is stupid, pointless pedagogy, with pernicious consequences for students' enthusiasm.
-Even in the best case, when a student learns the material perfectly, he is left with a nearly-useless skill that he can almost never exercise in real life (how often do you discuss numbers in your native language?).
-In the extremely rare real-life situation which absolutely requires numbers, all students can either A) type the relevant numbers on their phone, and show the screen or B) say the number digit by digit, like how people often talk about phone numbers.

-You will need the accusative declension literally every single day which you ever speak Polish; numbers will be used perhaps once every week or two.
-Furthermore, the accusative declension is ~10x easier to learn than numbers up to the thousands, yet everyone wants to teach you the numbers first and foremost.
-Comedy, tragedy, or farce?
-You decide.

 ## Preposition mapping